216k155/luxcore-lib/docs/unit.md

 # Unit
-Unit is a utility for handling and converting bitcoin units.
+Unit is a utility for handling and converting LUX units.
 We strongly recommend to always use satoshis to represent amount inside your application and only convert them to other units in the front-end.

 To understand the need of using the `Unit` class when dealing with unit conversions, see this example: